Flagsmith/flagsmith/docs/docs/clients/rest.md

 ## Code Examples

-Below are some simple examples for achieving certain actions with the REST API, using python.
+Below are some examples for achieving certain actions with the REST API, using python.

 ### Create a feature